-Grooming Routine for Alaskan Malamutes
+Grooming Routine For Alaskan Malamutes

 Alaskan Malamutes are a beautiful breed of dog with a very beautiful double coat.
 Their top coat is long and harsh and their undercoat is dense and woolly.